sassoftware/saspy/saspy/doc/source/advanced-topics.rst

 Using Polars
 ============

-SASPy provides native support for Polars DataFrames, offering several advantages over Pandas for large datasets:

-- **Zero-copy parsing** for CSV and Parquet files
-- **Streaming mode** for processing data in batches without loading everything into memory
-- **Lazy evaluation** for query optimization
-- **Better memory efficiency** for large datasets
+SASPy provides deep, native support for `Polars <https://pola.rs/>`_ DataFrames.
+Unlike the Pandas integration which often relies on intermediate CSV materialization, the Polars integration is built on a high-performance, zero-copy architecture that leverages Apache Arrow memory layouts and binary socket streaming.

+Key Advantages:

+- **Zero-Copy Architecture**: Uses `PolarsTypeMapper` to map SAS binary formats directly to Arrow-native memory, bypassing string conversions.
+- **Binary Socket Streaming**: ``SASDataPolarsStream`` reads data directly from SAS socket pipes, avoiding the memory overhead of materializing the entire dataset as a string.
+- **LazyFrame Support**: Full support for Polars ``LazyFrame`` objects, allowing SAS datasets to be treated as lazy sources for complex query optimization plans.
+- **Memory Efficiency**: Optimized for "Big Data" scenarios where datasets exceed available client-side RAM.

 Prerequisites
 -------------